 The Museum is housed in the renovated historic Western Union Telegraph Building, a six floor building, which houses exhibition galleries, permanent collection galleries, education studios, auditorium, Café Nola, Museum Shop and a light filled Atrium Gallery.
 Admission is $8 for adults, $5 for senior citizens, military and students and free for children under 2.
 Wednesday evenings from 5 PM to 9 PM.
 Admission is free.

 Phone: (904) 396-7062

-The Museum of Science and History (MOSH) which includes the Alexander Brest Planetarium, is a family-oriented facility .
+The Museum of Science and History (MOSH) which includes the Bryan Gooding Planetarium, is a family-oriented facility .
 It features numerous exhibits of interest for all ages.
 Many are hands-on and change regularly.
 The planetarium presents a variety of education and entertainment shows daily.
 It is the largest single lens planetarium in the world.
-The museum is open weekdays, 10 AM to 5 PM ; Friday, 10 AM - 8 PM; Saturdays 10 AM to 6 PM and Sunday, 12 PM to 5 PM.
+The museum is open Monday - Thursday, 10 AM to 5 PM ; Friday, 10 AM - 8 PM; Saturdays 10 AM to 6 PM and Sunday, 12 PM to 5 PM.
 Admission is $10 for adults, $8 for students, $6 for children.

 370 Zoo Pkwy

 The Jacksonville Zoo has more than 2,000 rare and exotic animals and 1,000 varieties of plants.
 The zoo’s major exhibits include Range of the Jaguar, Giraffe Overlook, Savanna Blooms Garden, and Land of the Tiger.
 It offers a carousel, train ride through the zoo, and refreshments.
 Children under 2 are free.
 Open Monday - Friday 9 AM to 5 PM; Saturday - Sunday, 9 AM to 6 PM.